guillaume-elambert/devops-training/project-1/part-3.md

     `-- main.yml*
 ```

+After moving all these files, your `ansible-training/slaves/` directory should be empty.
+Delete it.

 <br>

 Now, assuming you are in the directory `ansible-training/master/playbooks/roles/haproxy`, the files to be modified are the following: